cowprotocol/cowswap/src/cow-react/pages/TermsAndConditions/TermsAndConditions.md

 **11. RULES ABOUT YOU LINKING TO OUR PLATFORM**

 1. You may link to the Interface, provided you do so in a way that is fair and legal and does not damage our reputation or take advantage of it.
 You must not establish a link in such a way as to suggest any form of association, approval or endorsement on our part where none exists.
 You must not establish a link to the Interface in any website without the website’s authorisation.
 2. The website in which you are linking must comply in all respects with the content standards set out in these Terms.
-If you wish to link to or make any use of content on the Interface other than that set out above, please contact us via legal@nomev.io
+If you wish to link to or make any use of content on the Interface other than that set out above, please contact us via <a href="mailto:legal@nomev.io">legal@nomev.io</a>

 **12. YOUR WARRANTIES AND REPRESENTATIONS TO US**